bisq-network/support/.github/ISSUE_TEMPLATE/reimbursement-template.md

 >_A reimbursement request has to contain textual representation of **Maker**, **Taker** and **Deposit** TXIDs (copy them from the client to the issue). **All TXIDs that are visible in the screenshot must be copied to the issue in text form!**_

+Bisq version:

+>_Provide the Bisq client version to help developers identify the causing issue._

 Other notes:

 >_Issue [#197](https://github.com/bisq-network/support/issues/197) can be used as a good example of a correct reimbursement request._